The short answer

 Is there a difference between God and Jesus?

-But when Christians refer to “God”, they don’t mean just another one of these personalities.
-What the early Christians and ancient Israelites meant by “God” was something more like “being itself” or “life itself”.
+When Christians refer to “God,” however, they don’t mean one of these personalities.
+What the early Christians and ancient Israelites meant by “God” was something more like being itself or life itself.
 Far from any created or existing thing, their concept of God was that he was the source of all life and being.
-Yet they also didn’t mean that he was merely a “force” or a principle, they also believed that he was personal—more than that, that he was three persons.
-One supreme God who is life itself and also three persons—this is the idea of a “Trinitarian” God.
+In addition, they believed that he was more than a force or principle: he was also personal—and further, that he was three persons.
+One supreme God who is life itself and also three persons, a Trinitarian God.

 The Holy Trinity

-You’ve probably heard Christianity referred to as one of the three “Abrahamic” or “monotheistic” religions—along with modern day Judaism and Islam.
+You’ve probably heard Christianity referred to as one of the three Abrahamic or monotheistic religions, along with modern day Judaism and Islam.
 It’s fairly normal for people to group these three religions together on the basis that they believe in only one God rather than a whole pantheon of gods.
-This is a surface-level reading of Christianity, however.
-The reality is that modern rabbinic Judaism and Islam are much more similar to one another to one another than either are to traditional Christianity.
-They are very much “monotheist” in the sense that they firmly hold to a divine oneness within God.
-However, it’s not really correct to say that Christianity is monotheist in this same sense.
-Christianity is different from these other two religions because it is not really monotheist as much as it is Trinitarian.
+This account is a surface-level reading of Christianity, however.
+The reality is that modern rabbinic Judaism and Islam are more similar to one another than either are to traditional Christianity.
+They are monotheistic in the sense that they hold to a divine oneness within God.
+However, it’s not correct to say that Christianity is monotheistic in the same sense.
+Christianity is different from these other two religions because more Trinitarian than monotheistic.

-There are many analogies that people have made for the Trinity over the last several thousand years, but none of them are perfect.
-One example that you might give is that the Trinity is like a family.
-A family consists of many different, distinct people but they all share the same biological essence—the same DNA.
-They’re one body in a very real sense because they share this same biological make-up, but they remain distinct people.
+People have made many analogies for the Trinity over the last several thousand years, but none of them are perfect.
+One example is that the Trinity is like a family.
+A family consists of many different, distinct people but they all share the same biological essence—a similar DNA.
+They’re one body in a very real sense because they share this biological make-up, but they remain distinct people.

-The reality is that there is no really good analogy for the Trinity, not because it’s unexplainable, but because the thing we’re talking about is fundamentally different than anything else.
-Remember that when Christians are talking about God, they don’t simply mean some supernatural being that has all sorts of superpowers—as though God were like an omnipotent Santa Claus who spies on people and punishes or rewards them.
-God isn’t really an “entity” in the sense that you or I or a dog or a rock are entities.
-You and I have life, but God is life (“I am the Way, the Truth, and the Life”, John 14:6).
+The reality is that there is no good analogy for the Trinity, not because it’s unexplainable, but because the Trinity is fundamentally different from anything else.
+Remember that when Christians are talking about God, they don’t mean some supernatural being that has all sorts of superpowers—as though God were an omnipotent Santa Claus who spies on people and punishes or rewards them.
+God isn’t an “entity” in the sense that you or I or a dog or a rock are entities.
+You and I have life, but God is life (“I am the Way, the Truth, and the Life,” John 14:6).
 A rock and a dog have existence, but God is existence.
 He is the source of all existence and reality.
-This means that any analogies we make about God—such as trying to explain the Trinity—are ultimately going to be inadequate because analogies are about comparing one thing to another, but God in a Christian sense is not really a thing—he is the source of all things and therefore can’t be a thing himself in the same sense.
+As such, any analogies we make about God will be inadequate because analogies compare one thing to another, and God in a Christian sense is not a thing—he is the source of all things and therefore can’t be a thing himself in the same sense.

-But the family analogy has an important lesson for us: the idea of “interdependence”.
+But the family analogy has an important lesson for us: the idea of interdependence.
 Sometimes you can’t understand certain things until you understand other things.
-You can’t really understand what a dog is until you understand what a mammal is, and you can’t really know what a mammal is without understanding what an animal is.
-Each of these things is “definitional” on the other.
-But sometimes things are what we would call “mutually definitional” or “interdefinitional”.
-Take the idea of “father” and “child”.
+You can’t understand what a dog is until you understand what a mammal is, and you can’t know what a mammal is without understanding what an animal is.
+Each of these things is definitional of the other.
+But sometimes things are what we would call “mutually definitional” or “interdefinitional.”
+Take father and child, for example.
 To be a father means to have a child, and to be a child means to have a father—it goes both ways.
 The two definitions are mutually defined by one another.
-You’ll notice that there is the same thing going on with the Trinity: “Father” and “Son” are the names of two of the persons of the Trinity, because they are intrinsically a part of one another—this is part of what it means to have the same essence.
+You’ll notice that the Trinity is similar: “Father” and “Son” are the names of two of the persons of the Trinity, because they are intrinsically a part of one another—and this connection is part of what it means to have the same essence.

-As I warned, there’s a great deal more we could say about the Trinity, especially at a much more technical level.
-For now, let’s see how the concept of the Trinity applies to explaining the difference between Jesus and “God.”
+As I warned, there’s a great deal more we could say about the Trinity, especially at a technical level.
+For now, let’s see how the concept of the Trinity applies to explaining the difference between Jesus and God.

 God vs Jesus: the difference is incarnation

-But again, this is not the Christian idea.
+But again, the Christian idea is not that Jesus is a demigod.
 God the Father did not have physical sex with Mary to produce a half-God, half-human offspring (as Zeus so often did).
 Jesus was not half God and half man.
-He was both fully God and fully human—God the Son who had fully taken on human nature while remaining fully divine.
-This was a brand new idea in the ancient world.
-No prior religion—and no religion since—has ever really made a claim like this.
+He was both fully God and fully human: God the Son took on human nature in fullness while remaining fully divine.
+No religion before or since Christianity has made a claim like this one.

-So why does this matter?
-This concept was extremely significant for ancient people because if God fully and completely took on human nature, then that meant that human beings could truly connect to God in a more complete, intimate way than ever before.
-Most ancient cultures, and all the great religions traditions, have had some idea of a God who was “being itself” or “life itself”, but they often viewed such a power as entirely beyond human comprehension, unapproachable, untouchable, maybe even unable to be interacted with.
+So why does this idea matter?
+Because God fully and completely took on human nature, human beings can connect to God in a more complete, intimate way.
+Most ancient cultures, and all the great religious traditions, have had some idea of a God who was being itself or life itself, but they typically viewed this power as entirely beyond human comprehension: unapproachable, untouchable, and maybe even impossible to interact with.
 But with the incarnation of God the Son as Jesus, human nature become completely connected to divine nature.
-Jesus bridged the gap, in his own personhood, between these two natures, completely uniting them in the person of himself.
-And it wasn’t in some abstract sense, but as something physical and concrete, something that could be touched and interacted with physically.
-This is why, in the New Testament, St. John is so emphatic about describing Jesus as, “That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked at and our hands have touched—this we proclaim concerning the Word of life” (1 John 1:1).
+Jesus bridged the gap between these two natures with his own personhood, completely uniting them in the person of himself.
+And he did so in a physical and concrete way, as something that could be touched and interacted with physically.
+It is for this reason that, in the New Testament, St. John so emphatically describes Jesus as, “That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked at and our hands have touched—this we proclaim concerning the Word of life” (1 John 1:1).

-The implications of this are staggering, and more than we can get into in this one article (again, check out Journey to Reality for more detail), but now you may have some sense of why Christianity—unique among all other religions—became the most influential and wide-spread worldview in the history of the world.
-It made the most mind-blowing, powerful religious claim in history.
+The implications of this idea are staggering, and more than we can get into in this one article (again, check out Journey to Reality for more details).
+Now you may have some sense of why Christianity became the most influential and widespread worldview in history: it made the most mind-blowing, powerful religious claim in history.

 Subscribe